The slow cooker basically makes these energy quinoa breakfast bars for you! Gluten and dairy free and loaded with fiber to keep you full!

 But, remember when we ate Mexican Quinoa and discussed how the crock pot is, in fact, man’s BFF?

-Well, so it continues.
+Well, you don’t mess with BFF’s and so it continues.

 HOW-EV-ER, this is no ordinary crockpot recipe.
 It’s not soup or stew.
 It’s not even a fancy, slow cooker oatmeal recipe.

 You GUYS. do you remember when I made you crock pot paleo cookies and you FREAKED OUT?

 Well, today I made you HOMEMADE energy bars.
 IN THE SLOW COOKER. <– HOLY MOLY. !!!
 And they’re taking one from the chocolate quinoa cookies play book and using quinoa!

 Like, you can actually throw a bunch of stuff together, go out and do your THANG, and come home to portable breakfast quinoa bars that are just ready for you to grab and go throughout the whole week.